 Section 1.
 Annual Meeting

 The annual meeting of the members shall be held during the month of September of each year, beginning with the year 1981, at such place within a county served by the Cooperative, as selected by the Board of Directors and which shall be designated in the notice of the meeting, for the purpose of electing board members, passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
-It shall be the responsibility of the Board of Directors to make adequate plans and preparations for the annual meeting.
-Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Cooperative.
+It shall be the responsibility of the Board of Directors to make adequate plans and preparations for the annual meeting which may be held in person or virtually.
+Failure to hold the annual meeting at the designated time shall not work as a forfeiture or dissolution of the Cooperative.

 Special meetings of the members may be called by resolution of the Board of Directors, or upon a written request signed by any three board members, by the President, or by not less than ten percent (10%) of the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
 Special meetings of the members may be held at any place within one of the counties served by the Cooperative, as designated by the Board of Directors and shall be specified in the notice of the special meeting.